Book Discussions in a Reading Partnership

 during a book discussion.

-- After reading the book, pass out the thick and thin question cards to students in the class.
+Step 4: After reading the book, pass out the Sample Thick and Thin Questions (PDF) to students in the class.
 Ask each student with a question card to read it aloud to the class.
 Have the class work together to sort the question cards into two categories: Thick and Thin.
 Follow up the sorting activity with a discussion about what makes a question "thick."

 Part 4: Making Predictions

 Step 1: After students discuss their thick questions, they will make predictions about what will happen next in the story.